Austria–Montenegro relations

 Foreign relations exist between Austria and Montenegro.
 Austria recognized Montenegro on 12 June 2006.
-Both countries established diplomatic relations on 12 July 2006.
+Both countries established diplomatic relations with each other on the same day.
 Austria has an embassy in Podgorica and an honorary consulate in Budva.
 Montenegro has an embassy in Vienna.

-Also Austria is an EU member and Montenegro is an EU candidate.
+Austria is an EU member and Montenegro is an EU candidate.
+Austria supports Montenegro's European Union membership.